wooogler/assets/01_WeeklyReflection.md

 - Proofreading should be done paragraph by paragraph rather than in large chunks.
 This is because to control the amount of content that you have to review after each revision.
 - Generative AI should NOT be used for proofreading quotes from interviewers or open-ended responses.
 - Do NOT use ChatGPT to generate any portion of the entire initial draft.
 Write on your own first.

-# Weekly Reflection Reports

-- Echolab has established a practice of submitting Weekly Reflection Reports.
-These reports serve the purpose of public communication among peers rather than private communication between individual team members and managers.
-The content of these reports should include reflections on past activities and plans for future tasks.
-It is mandatory for team members to submit these reports on a weekly basis, even if no progress has been made.
-In such cases, the report should provide an explanation, such as unexpected barriers or reflections on the lack of progress.
-This practice is designed to emphasize transparency and accountability within the team.